appdev-aks/News-Articles/README.md

 The application fetches the articles from [News API](https://newsapi.org/) and displays them in the table view.
 On tapping the article, it opens a detailed view of it.

+# Possible improvements

+-Instead of clousers, async await can be used to make code more readable -Combine feamwork can be used for communication

 # Code Coverage